paolodenti/spring-boot-custom-readiness/README.md

 `Slow2StartupSimulatorService` sets ready to `up` after 15 seconds.

 Te readiness will go to `up` after 15 seconds, when both services are ready.

-## How to run

-* Start the app with `./mvnw spring-boot:run`
-* run `curl http://localhost:9000/actuator/health/readiness` to see the current readiness state.
-* after 15 seconds, the readiness state should change to `UP`.
-* run `curl http://localhost:9000/actuator/notready` to signal the application (pod) to stop receiving traffic.

 ## Docker image